SacBase/cmake-common/README.md

     it into the user's home directory under `.sac2crc` directory.
 It is intended that the script is used as a target within the package build.

+  * `check-sac2c-feature-support.cmake` contains a collection of macros/functions
+    which check for supported features in `sac2c`.
+The results are intended to be exposed via the generated `config.h` file.

   * `misc-macros.cmake` contains a miscellaneous collection of functions and macros.
 Further details on what these functions do is given as comments within.